 Illegal ad detection

-This task can be seen as a specific case of explanatory machine learning, because the aim is not to directly detect illegal ads, but to find signs of illegal ads from a large quantity of unstructured data – pictures and free text -, and to assess these signs based on existing rules to decide whether these ads are legal or illegal.
+This task can be seen as a specific case of explanatory machine learning because the aim is not to directly detect illegal ads, but to find signs of illegal ads from a large quantity of unstructured data – pictures and free text, and to assess these signs based on existing rules to decide whether these ads are legal or not.

 Want to learn more?